-According to AG ¶ 2(c), the ultimate determination of whether to grant national security eligibility must be an overall commonsense judgment based upon careful consideration of the applicable guidelines and the whole-person concept.
+According to AG \P 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the applicable guidelines and the whole-person concept.

 I considered the potentially disqualifying and mitigating conditions in light of all pertinent facts and circumstances surrounding this case.
 Overall, the record evidence leaves me with questions and doubts as to Applicant's judgment, eligibility, and suitability for a security clearance.
 He has not met his burden to mitigate the security concerns arising under the guideline for financial considerations.